SPoretti/Voci-App/Writerside/topics/Multi-Point-Map-Component.md

     - Flexible camera settings to define the map’s initial view.
     - Custom marker icons using drawable resources.

+5. **Theme Support**:
+    - Dynamically switches between dark and light themes based on system settings.

+6. **Offline Handling**:
+    - Displays a placeholder message when the device is offline.

 ---

 ## Known Limitations

 - **Static Marker Icons**: Currently, all points use the same marker icon (`R.drawable.marker_icon`).
 - **Animation Dependency**: Transitions rely on `MapAnimationOptions`, which may not suit all scenarios.
+- **Offline Behavior**: Limited functionality when the network is unavailable.

 ---